-The Canterbury Regional Policy Statement gives an overview of the significant resource management issues facing the Canterbury region and sets out objectives, policies and methods to resolve those issues.
+The Canterbury Regional Policy Statement(external link) gives an overview of the significant resource management issues facing the Canterbury region and sets out objectives, policies and methods to resolve those issues.

 The Canterbury Regional Council and territorial authorities in the region must give effect to the Canterbury Regional Policy Statement through their regional and District Plans.
 Chapter 6 of the Canterbury Regional Policy Statement, inserted by the Land Use Recovery Plan in December 2013, sets out objectives and policies specific to greater Christchurch relating to land use and development.

 Within chapter 6, 'Map A' shows the settlement pattern for greater Christchurch to 2028.
 The map also identifies greenfield priority areas for business and residential development.
 A projected infrastructure boundary shows the planned extent of urban development in greater Christchurch after 2028.
 Key features of the Urban Development Strategy which are also anchored in this chapter include; consolidation of urban areas, integration of land use and infrastructure and the network of Key Activity Centres.

 Mahaanui Iwi Management Plan